Book review by Katie Munday (they / them)

 Meghan and Jules reflect on the division between Autistic activists and ‘autism mums’ through their own relationship which began with consistent and often strained (mis)communication.
 Through this persistent need to teach and learn with each other Meghan and Jules were unwittingly creating a template of how we can all work together to protect and champion the lives of Autistic children.
 So, they wrote a book about it!

 There are too many good parts of this book to list but I wanted to highlight two particular favorite chapters of mine, Cara and Danny Whitty’s chapters.
 Cara wrote of how her ‘mother’ struggled with looking after her Neurodivergent children and how this ultimately ended with her killing her son, trying to kill her daughter and then herself.
 This chapter is a brave confirmation of the very real harm that Autistic people face, often from within our own families.
 Cara finishes her chapter by saying “if you ever feel like you can’t parent them [your children] safely, get help.” (p.172).
 There is no shame in needing or asking for help, parenting is beyond overwhelming and difficult and we all need support some times.

-I saw myself reflected in these pages, from Morenike Giwa Onaiwu’s view of being Autistic as neither good or bad: just being, to Kimberly Collins’ experience of being shut-down or ignored in parent groups due to being Autistic.
+I saw myself reflected in these pages, from Morenike Giwa Onaiwu’s view of being Autistic as neither good or bad: just being, to Kimberly Collins’ experience of being shut-down by other parents in parent groups due to being Autistic.
 Autistic and non-Autistic experiences of activism and support groups are explored critically, appreciating that they are equal parts powerful, frustrating, intimate, bleak and empowering.